The 7 best AI solutions that integrate with Jira in 2026

 Why it's on the list: If your team wants full control over the AI model running under the hood, Smart AI for Jira is an interesting choice.
 It lets you plug in your own API keys for OpenAI, Azure AI, or Google Gemini.

 Key Features: It offers AI-powered issue analysis, can help create "smart tickets," and can be used to automate workflow steps.
-This "bring your own LLM" model gives you more control over data and can be cheaper if you already have credits with one of the big providers.
+This "bring your own LLM" model gives you more control over data and can be a great fit for teams with existing infrastructure.

 Pricing: It's free for up to 10 users, then scales up.
 A team of 100 users would pay $115/month.
 Just remember, that price doesn't include what you'll pay directly to OpenAI, Google, or Microsoft for the AI usage itself.